 NOTE: These are the basics of how a gas dryer works.
-We have explained only the basics of an a gas dryers and differences between electric and gas dryer designs.
+We have explained only the basics of gas dryers and the differences between electric and gas dryer designs.

 In this YouTube video, you can see a detailed explanation of a gas dryer design and how it actually operates.